-Fisheries indicators examined generally supported a view that the current stock levels for 4, 5, and 6&7 age groups were well above ones observed in the late 1980s and the mid 2000s, which were the historically lowest levels.
-The standardized Japanese longline CPUE indices for these age classes, especially age classes 5 and 6&7, showed marked recovery.
-The CPUE index for age 8-11 have declined slightly and gradually since 2008.
-Age class 12+ had fluctuated around the past 5-year average and the index value in 2011 was lower than the average.
+Fisheries indicators examined generally supported a view that the current stock levels for 4, 5, and 6&7 age groups were well above ones observed in the late 1980s and the mid-2000s which were the historically lowest stock levels.
+The standardized Japanese longline CPUE indices for these age classes, especially 5 and 6&7, showed marked increases.
+The CPUE indices for age 8-11 group have declined slightly and gradually since 2008 and then upturned in 2012.
+CPUEs for age class 12+ have also decreased gradually toward 2012 since 2008.
 The current stock levels for these older age groups are still very low similar to ones observed in past.
 Many indicators suggested considerable low recruitments in past years but differ in indication of how low they were.
 The acoustic indices suggested continuous low recruitments for four years (the 2000-2003 acoustic surveys corresponding to the 1999-2002 cohorts).
 Agreed with the results of the surveys, the longline CPUE indicators suggested considerable decline of recruitments of 1999-2002 cohorts.
-However, there were some inconsistencies in recruitment level observed in comparisons between some indicators and the results of the 2005 and 2006 acoustic surveys (corresponding to the 2004 and 2005 cohorts).
-In addition, while the low levels of recruitment for cohorts of 1999, 2000, and 2001 were observed in the acoustic survey and the trolling survey, the trolling indices for the 2002, 2004 and 2005 cohorts showed higher levels of recruitment than the acoustic survey indices.
-Corresponded to the 2004 and 2005 cohorts, the longline CPUE indices for age 3 in 2007 and 2008, for age 4 in 2008 and 2009, for age 5 in 2009 and 2010, and age 6&7 in 2010 and 2011 showed increasing trends.
-Considering sequential detections of similar trends in these different age classes, these positive upturns may be indications of stock recovery.
-However, there is some concern about recent recruitments.
-Although the age of observed fish in the trolling survey differs from that in the aerial and SAPUE survey, the index values of the three surveys in 2012 dropped to the mid-2000s level.
+However, there were some inconsistencies in recruitment level observed in comparisons between some indicators and the results of the 2005 and 2006 acoustic surveys (corresponding to the 2004 and 2005 cohorts), suggesting that the 2004 and 2005 recruitments were higher than those the acoustic survey indicated.
+Although there were some ups and downs in trends, both recruitment indices and longline CPUEs indicated that the recruitment levels for the 2006 to 2011 cohorts were also higher than those for the 1999 to 2002 cohorts.
 The trends of the recruitment surveys and CPUE-based indicators in recent 5 years were summarized in Fig. 5-1.
 The indices of spawning stock based on Indonesian catch were difficult to interpret and thus no specific conclusion was drawn.
-Considering uncertainty inherent in all the indicators inspected, further careful monitoring and examining both fishery-dependent and fishery-independent indicators are continuous tasks with high priority.
+Considering uncertainty inherent in all the indicators inspected, further careful monitoring and examining both fishery-dependent and fishery-independent indicators are continuous tasks with priority.